-For some high risk activities, such as spray painting, abrasive blasting and some emergency response actions, PPE should always be used to supplement higher level control measures.
+For some high risk activities, such as spray-painting, abrasive blasting and some emergency response actions, PPE should always be used to supplement higher level control measures.

-The effectiveness of PPE relies heavily on workers following instructions and procedures correctly.
-If PPE must be used for long periods, if dexterity and clear vision are needed for the task, or if workers have not been adequately trained on how to fit and use PPE properly, workers might avoid using it.
+The effectiveness of PPE relies heavily on workers following instructions and procedures correctly, as well as fit, maintenance, and cleaning.
+Workers might avoid using PPE if it must be used for long periods, if dexterity and clear vision are needed for the task, or if they have not been adequately trained on how to fit and use it properly.

 The best way to determine this is to observe workers performing the task.
-If they discard the PPE or do not use it, this may indicate that it does not fit, is uncomfortable or is a hindrance in the work.
+If they discard the PPE or do not use it, this may indicate that it does not fit, is uncomfortable or is a hindrance to the work.
 You should also observe workers after the task is complete to ensure that the PPE they have used is stored and maintained correctly.